 What Are Schema?

-We develop our schema during childhood and if our childhood is traumatic these schema can become extremely negative, dysfunctional and maladaptive.
+We develop our schemas during childhood and if our childhood is traumatic these schemas can become extremely negative, dysfunctional and maladaptive.

 This is especially likely to occur if :